BinauralMeet/binaural-meet/docs/DevelopmentGuide.md

 ### Install tools

 In the case of Windows environment.
-Following are recommended.
+The following are recommended.

 - NodeJS
 - yarn